Michał Wiśniewski: Personal life

-Michał Wiśniewski has been married five times, has six children and four stepchildren.
+Michał Wiśniewski has been married five times and has six children.
 He is known for giving his children non-typical names for Polish language, especially of French origin.
 He is fluent in German language.

 In 1996 he married Magda Femme, a singer and Ich Troje's first vocalist, in a civil ceremony.
 They divorced in 2001.
 In November 2013 Wiśniewski stated in an interview that he proposed to Femme after taking LSD.
 Their marriage was kept secret in order to save the popularity of the band.
 Before their divorce, Michał accused Magda of being a lesbian and having an affair with her manager.

-In 2000 he started dating Ich Troje's new dancer, Marta Mandrykiewicz.
-They married in a civil ceremony in 2002, and on 24 June 2002 their son, Xavier Michał Wiśniewski, was born in Warsaw.
-On 21 August 2003 Marta gave birth in Warsaw to their second child, Fabienne Marta Wiśniewska.
-On 10 December 2003 they had a religious wedding in Sweden and it was transmitted on Polish television.
-Michał filed for divorce from his wife in 2005, announcing their separation on 15 September.
-Their divorce was finalized on 18 April 2006.
+In 2000 he started dating Ich Troje's new dancer, Marta Katarzyna Mandrykiewicz.
+They married in a civil ceremony in 2002 and in a religious ceremony on 10 December 2003 in Kiruna, Sweden.
+Their wedding was transmitted by Polish television.
+Michał and Marta have a son, Xavier Michał Wiśniewski (born 24 June 2002 in Warsaw) and a daughter, Fabienne Marta Wiśniewska (born 21 August 2003 in Warsaw).
+They separated in 2005 and divorced on 18 April 2006.

-In 2003, he met Anna Świątczak, whom he selected as Ich Troje's next vocalist after her performance at the Polish music show Szansa na sukces.
+In 2003, he met Anna Katarzyna Świątczak, whom he selected as Ich Troje's next vocalist after her performance at the Polish music show Szansa na sukces.
 They married in Las Vegas in February 2006.
 Michał and Anna have two daughters: Etienette Anna Wiśniewska (born 17 September 2006 in Warsaw) and Vivienne Vienna Wiśniewska (born 2 February 2008 in Warsaw).
-On 1 March 2007 Wiśniewski announced that he and his wife were expecting a son, Falco Christian.
-The pregnancy ended in miscarriage in May 2007.
 In July 2010, Anna announced her separation from Michał and they divorced on 26 June 2011.

 On 11 July 2011 Wiśniewski announced his engagement to Dominika Tajner-Idzik, daughter of Apoloniusz Tajner.
 They married on 30 June 2012 near Pisz and divorced on 30 September 2019 in Warsaw.
-Michał was a stepfather to Dominika's son from her first marriage, Maksymilian Idzik.
+In April 2026 Dominika revealed that she divorced Michał because she didn't want to have more children.

-In December 2019, Michał got engaged to 36-year-old Paulina, a divorced mother of four children, whom he met via the internet months earlier.
+In December 2019, Michał got engaged to 36-year-old Paulina (Pola) Ewa Lubas, born Bydlarz, a divorced mother of four children, whom he met via the internet months earlier.
 Their civil wedding took place in Magdalenka in April 2020.
-His second son, Falco Amadeus Wiśniewski, was born on 30 January 2021.
-On 4 October 2022 Michał and his fifth wife announced another pregnancy.
-Their second son, Noël Cloé Wiśniewski, was born in May 2023.
+They have two sons: Falco Amadeus Wiśniewski (born 30 January 2021) and Noël Cloé Wiśniewski (born May 2023).
+In March 2026 Michał and Pola announced their separation and are now divorcing.
+In July 2026 Paulina accused Michał that their marriage ended because he betrayed her with his second wife.

+In December 2025 Wiśniewski informed that he underwent a vasectomy.

+In July 2026 he confirmed that he was in a romantic relationship with his second wife, Marta Wiśniewska.